das67333/gol_engines/README.md

 - HashLifeEngineSmall is similar to the one in [lifelib](https://gitlab.com/apgoucher/lifelib) --- it uses a hashtable with a chaining collision handling technique and stores nodes corresponding to squares of different sizes separately.
 Nodes of different sizes are indexed independently, zero index corresponds to the blank node.
 Leaf size is $8\times8$, hash function is [Golly](https://golly.sourceforge.io/)-based `let h = nw * 5 + ne * 17 + sw * 257 + se * 65537; h += h >> 11`.
 - StreamLifeEngineSmall is based on HashLifeEngineSmall; it caches results of updates in a single standard hashtable (which is open-addressing) with a fast hash function from [ahash](https://crates.io/crates/ahash/).
 - HashLifeEngineSync uses a single pre-allocated open-addressing hashtable with linear probing.
 Unlike HashLifeEngineSmall, the hashtable never grows.
 If the hashtable reaches load factor 0.75 during the update, the algorithm temporarily "poisons" the hashtable to quickly terminate the update, clears the hashtable and loads the configuration of cells it stored before the update.
-- StreamLifeEngineSync is like StreamLifeEngineSmall, but it is based on HashLifeEngineSync.
+- StreamLifeEngineSync also uses a preallocated open-addresssing hashtable that never grows.
+If it overfills, the algorithm also "poisons" the hashtables and terminates the update.
 - HashLifeEngineAsync is the HashLifeEngineSync that was modified to thread-safely execute in parallel.
 It uses asynchronous runtime [tokio](https://tokio.rs/).
 New asynchronous tasks (lightweight threads) for recursive calls are spawned only when processing a square not smaller than a given threshold (`MIN_TASK_SPAWN_SIZE_LOG2`) and total number of running asynchronous tasks is smaller than `MAX_TASKS_COUNT`.
-- StreamLifeEngineAsync uses a preallocated open-addresssing hashtable that never grows (another one is in the internal HashLifeEngineAsync).
-If it overfills, the algorithm also "poisons" the hashtables and terminates the update.
+- StreamLifeEngineAsync is like StreamLifeEngineSync, but it is based on HashLifeEngineAsync.
 Recursive calls to the update function can spawn new asynchronous tasks, like in HashLifeEngineAsync.

-CLI interface uses parallel implementations (HashLifeEngineAsync and StreamLifeEngineAsync).

 Two topologies of the field are supported: Unbounded and Torus  (the latter on a $2^n\times2^n$ square grid).